acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

    You can use this option to define some read-only values for your content scripts.

-   It consists of an object literal listing `name:value` paris for the values you want to provide to the content script.
+   It consists of an object literal listing `name:value` pairs for the values you want to provide to the content script.
 For example:

        var data = require("self").data;